soDLA-publishment/soDLA/docs/register_configurations.md

 address: 0xa020

+format:

-Line stride of input cube
+Line stride of input cube, is the distance in bytes from one line to another(according to a nvdla issue).

 ### D_SRC_SURFACE_STRIDE